 Pop quiz: In 2016, who led the majors in holds with 40, 10 more than his closest competitor?
 Of course, we wouldn't be asking if it wasn't Addison Reed.
 Acquired by the Mets from the Diamondbacks at the 2015 trade deadline, Reed picked up where he left off the previous year, turning into one of the best setup relievers in the league.
 Central to his success was the return of a double-digit strikeout rate in tandem with the lowest walk rate of his career.
 His velocity has been remarkably consistent the last four seasons, but his control improved markedly after altering his mechanics while with Arizona.
 Reed features a deceptive four-seam fastball, mixing in a slider a quarter of the time to induce grounders.
-Mets closer Jeurys Familia, who led the majors in saves last year, is expected to face discipline for his offseason domestic assault charges that were eventually dropped.
-If that winds up being a suspension, Reed could see at least a few weeks of save opportunities, which makes him one of the best setup stashes on draft day.
-Even if he remains in setup work, Reed's strikeouts would prove useful in many deep leagues that don't count holds.
+Mets closer Jeurys Familia, who led the majors in saves last year, was suspended 15 games for his offseason domestic assault charges that were eventually dropped.
+Reed will see save chances while Familia is away, and even when he returns to setup work, Reed's strikeouts and ratios should prove useful in many deep leagues that don't count holds.